 Whether you visit the Big Island (Hawaii), the Garden Island (Kauai), or any in between, you’ll be surprised how much fun can still be had after the sun sets over the beach.
 Here’s what you need to know about stargazing in Hawaii.

-This post was originally published in April 2019, and was updated in September 2020.
+This post was originally published in April 2019, and was updated most recently in December 2023.

 The Big Island